ericwbailey/ericwbailey.website/source/published/thoughts-on-embedding-alternative-text-metadata-into-images.md

 And a more public one:
 <blockquote>
   <p>
     A puppy sitting in a small cooking pot.
-The dog is a Havanese and Poodle mix, and features white curly fur with light gray blended in and brown at the tips of her floppy ears and tail.
+The dog is a Havanese and Poodle mix, and features white curly and light gray fur blended, with brown tips at the and of her floppy ears and tail.
 She also has a small beard, button nose, and soft brown eyes.
 Her face has a worried expression on it.
   </p>
 </blockquote>

 The key factor here is that my dog’s name is Chicken, but you’d only know that if I told you.

 Another example are images that are frequently shared on some chat apps some friends and I use.
-The image’s visual content has long ceased to be relevant, and is instead now shorthand for inside jokes we share.
+The image’s literal visual content has long ceased to be relevant, and is instead now shorthand for inside jokes we share.

 Pre-stored alt text is not context-aware.
 Digital experiences would not be able to know the larger conversation an image is being inserted into, were they to utilize this proposed feature.
 That’s the purview of us humans.